cryptimeleon/cryptimeleon.github.io/docs/representations.md

 In that case the `Zp` object would be an attribute of the class, and you will need to use a restorer string with the same value as the name of the attribute.
 For example, your class might have the attribute `groupG1` and a `GroupElement` called `g` from that group.
 `g` will then use the restorer `groupG1` and `ReprUtil` will automatically match the two.
-Keep in mind that `groupG1` must have access identifier public; otherwise, `ReprUtil` cannot access it to deserialize `g`.

 The `"[zp]"` notation is build into the `ReprUtil` class, it will automatically create a restorer for an array of Zp elements.
 The same notation works for lists and sets as well.